To the Patriots and Giants! "The minute you start talking about what you're going to do if you lose, you have lost." — George Shultz

-I love a good hot dog.
-Whether cold, cooked, grilled, or eaten 10 in a row during a 5K run, I’ve never thought twice about stuffing my face with a few delicious links wrapped in softly steamed (or grilled and buttered) buns.
+We love a good hot dog.
+Whether cold, cooked, grilled, or eaten 10 in a row during a 5K run, there's no better summertime food than a few delicious links wrapped in softly steamed (or grilled and buttered) buns.
 But do any of us really understand how these American classics get made into skinny little tubes — or what goes into them?
 We decided to do some digging in honor of National Hot Dog Day.

 Who Let the Dogs Out? — The Need-to-Know

-After doing some research (and enduring a few existential crises and downing an entire bottle of Tums), we’ve got the low-down on what really gets put together — er, mechanically separated — to make the classic American hot dog.
-We took a closer look at two popular brands — Oscar Mayer Classic Beef Franks and Sara Lee Ball Park Franks — to see what’s really sandwiched between those buns.
+After some research (and downing an entire bottle of Tums), we’ve got the low-down on what really gets put together — er, mechanically separated — to make the classic American hot dog.
+That meant a closer look at two popular brands — Oscar Mayer Classic Beef Franks and Sara Lee Ball Park Franks — to see what’s really sandwiched between those buns.
 While taste and texture vary, the ingredient lists are nearly identical.
 Here are the parts that make up those loveable links, organized by ingredient category — or at least as close as we could come to categorizing them.

 - Water: According to the same USDA guidelines — which, fun fact, also apply to bologna — hot dogs can contain no more than 10 percent water.
 So rest assured you’re getting at least 90 percent of the, uh, good stuff?

-- Fillers: To hold all that meaty goodness together, many brands use a mixture of binders and fillers including corn syrup (which has its own potential health risks), corn starch, maltodextrin, dried milk, and cereal grains.
-Hot dogs can contain up to 3.5 percent by volume of these delectable fillers.
+- Fillers: To hold all that meaty goodness together, many brands use a mixture of binders and fillers including corn syrup (which has its own potential health risks for some eaters), corn starch, maltodextrin, dried milk, and cereal grains.
+Hot dogs can contain up to 3.5 percent by volume of these fillers.

 - Salt: A single frank can contain upwards of 20 percent of the daily recommended amount.
 Add to that all those favorite frank toppers and condiments, and the percentage can skyrocket.

 - Preservatives: What’s the point of all that hard work separating, pressing, mixing, casing, and cooking if the dogs won’t last?
 To extend shelf life and keep those wieners pink, manufacturers use a wide array of preservatives — potassium lactate, sodium phosphates, sodium diacetate, and sodium erythorbate, to name a few.
 Another popular preservative is sodium nitrate, a controversial compound that inhibits the growth of bacteria.
-Sodium nitrate has been linked to an increased risk of colon cancer, specifically when consumed in the form of processed meats like hot dogs .
-(Uh, I’ll change that order to a burger, please.)
-While the National Academy of Sciences recommends continuing the search for alternatives to sodium nitrate, it’s still currently USDA-approved.
+Though USDA-approved as a food additive, sodium nitrate has been linked to an increased risk of colon cancer, specifically when consumed in the form of processed meats like hot dogs .

-- Casings: Now — surprise, surprise — while all dogs are cooked in casings, many are actually de-cased before packaging.
+- Casings: While all dogs are cooked in casings, many are actually de-cased before packaging.
 But for those that are eaten with casings, the USDA requires that the label note the species of animal the casing comes from if different than that of the meat in the actual dog.
-So careful — that turkey dog may not be just turkey…
+So be careful — that turkey dog may not be just turkey…

 - Flavorings: The majority of hot dog brands also include a slew of additional flavorings (many derived from paprika), though the USDA doesn’t require companies list them all on ingredient labels.